swcarpentry/python-second-language/python_profiler.md

 #### How do I use `line_profiler` ?
 After you have installed the `line_profiler` module, to use it you need to add a decorator before each function you want the profiler to measure (_do we need to explain what a decorator is?_ ).

-Let's take a simple example, a program to calculate the first `n` prime numbers (this is saved as `primes.py`):
+Let's take a simple example, a script to calculate the first `n` prime numbers (this is saved as `primes.py`):

 ```
  def primes(n):